-The forecasting of future procurements will enable us to increase training and workshop offerings that provide essential connectivity to Port opportunities and increase the number of small business bidding on Port work.
-Working collaboratively with other government agencies and PRIME contractors will broaden the resources available to small businesses, improve their ability to bid on projects, strengthen their competitiveness and increase the number of awards.
+The Port recognizes the need to increase training and workshop offerings that provide WMBE and small businesses increased opportunities to work with the Port.
+The forecasting of future procurements enables us to provide essential information to businesses on upcoming Port opportunities and informs context of future trainings offered by Port staff.
+The Port will work collaboratively with other government agencies and PRIME contractors to broaden resources available to small businesses to improve their access to, and ability to, bid on public projects, strengthen their competitiveness and increase the number of awards.